Liberty (general interest magazine): History

 Liberty Magazine was founded in 1924 by cousins Colonel Robert Rutherford McCormick and Captain Joseph Medill Patterson, owners and editors of the Chicago Tribune and New York Daily News respectively.
-In 1924, the owners held a nationwide contest to name the magazine offering $20,000 dollars ($ in current dollar terms) to the winning entry.
+In 1924, the owners held a nationwide contest to name the magazine offering $20,000 ($ in current dollar terms) to the winning entry.
 Among tens of thousands of entries, Charles L. Well won with his title Liberty "A Weekly for Everybody."

-The publication was constantly losing money under the family duo, though achieving high circulation.
+The publication constantly lost money under the family duo, though achieving high circulation.
 It is believed to have lost McCormick and Patterson as much as $12 million over the course of their ownership, and as a result, it was sold to Bernarr MacFadden in 1931.

 Under MacFadden's early leadership, the magazine was a strong proponent of Franklin D. Roosevelt, and an article proclaiming him to be physically fit to hold office may have held substantial sway in the outcome of the election.
 MacFadden led the magazine to considerable success, until it was discovered in 1941 that he had been falsifying circulation reports by as many as 20,000 copies to increase advertising revenue.
 John Cuneo and Kimberly-Clark Paper company took over for MacFadden in 1941 and righted the indiscretions, but ad revenues never recovered.

-In 1927, Liberty published “The Adventure of Shoscombe Old Place,” the last Sherlock Holmes story by Sir Arthur Conan Doyle.
+In 1926 and 1927, Liberty published the last six Sherlock Holmes stories by Sir Arthur Conan Doyle, including "The Adventure of Shoscombe Old Place,” the last of the 60 stories.

 The 1944 film noir classic Double Indemnity was based on a novel that was serialized over eight issues of Liberty.
 The Postman Always Rings Twice by James M. Cain was also serialized in Liberty.

-Following the lead of The Saturday Evening Post, in 1942 Liberty increased its price from five to ten cents, resulting in a drop in sales, down to 1.4 million, and advertising dollars.
+Following the lead of The Saturday Evening Post, in 1942 Liberty increased its cover price from five to ten cents, resulting in a drop in sales, down to 1.4 million, and in advertising dollars.
 In 1944, the magazine was passed on to Paul Hunter, and until its final publication in 1950, a number of different owners tried to revive its former popularity, to no avail.
 A Canadian edition was published under a series of different ownerships, among them sports entrepreneur Jack Kent Cooke, through the mid-1960s.

 In 1968, Dr. Seuss sued Liberty over a copyright dispute regarding cartoons he had sold to the magazine in 1932.
 Unlike most publications at the time, Liberty typically bought not only first serial rights, but all publishing and distribution rights to the work of their contributors.
 Liberty won the case, and their copyrights were solidly established by a landmark ruling in copyright law.